Make sure the business stays in your family for generations.

 Stay out of Probate Court if you become incapacitated – Someone you choose needs to be able to step in immediately—not in days or weeks.

-Stay out of Probate Court when you die – It’s expensive and time-consuming and makes all your private matters public.
+Stay out of Probate Court when you die– it’s expensive, time-consuming, and publicizes all your private matters.

 Ensure that the cost of care for you or your loved ones does not consume the business assets.

 Protect the business assets for your heirs –What if they go through a divorce, a lawsuit, or bankruptcy?
 The inheritance you left them will likely be gone.

 Protect the business assets from your heirs’ lack of financial maturity—Inheritances last an average of 19 months without proper protection.